 Basic Properties of Air

-Dry Bulb Temperature is the actual temperature of air measured by an ordinary thermometer.
-SI unit is °Celcius.
-Other unit used is °Fahrenheit.
-This temperature is located at the horizontal scale of the chart or abscissa.
+Dry Bulb Temperature is the air temperature measured by an ordinary thermometer.
+The system of units (SI units) that measures air temperature is °Celcius and °Fahrenheit.
+This temperature is found on the horizontal scale of the chart, also known as the abscissa.

-Dew Point Temperature is the temperature of saturation of a given atmospheric pressure.
-Here, the moisture began to condense in the form of dew.
-SI unit is °Celcius.
-Other unit used is °Fahrenheit.
+Dew Point Temperature is the temperature at which air can no longer hold any more water vapor and reaches a relative humidity (RH) of 100%.
+It is the saturation of a given atmospheric pressure.
+At dew point temperature, moisture condenses in the form of dew.
+SI unit is °Celcius. and °Fahrenheit.

 Relative Humidity is the ratio of the absolute humidity to the maximum possible density of water vapor in the air at the same pressure and temperature.
-It has no unit and is the hyperbolic lines that are shown in intervals of 10%.
-The saturation curve is at 100% RH, while dry air is at 0% RH.
+It has no units and is the hyperbolic lines that are shown in intervals of 10%.
+The saturation curve is at 100% relative humidity, while dry air is at 0% relative humidity.

-Humidity Ratio is the weight of water in a sample of air compared to the weight of the same sample of air without any moisture in it.
-It is measured in grams of water/kg of dry air, or grains of water/pound of air.
-1 pound is equal to 7,000 grains.
+Humidity Ratio is the amount of water in a sample of air compared to the weight of the same air without any moisture content.
+It is measured in grams of water per kilogram of dry air or grains of water per pound of dry air.
+For reference, one pound equals 7,000 grains.
+The retention capacity of moisture by air is a function of the temperature.
+This affects air conditions, the warmer the air, the higher the moisture content.

-Specific Volume is the volume of dry air and water vapor occupied by one unit of mass of dry air.
-The SI units are cubic meters per kilogram of dry air; other units are cubic feet per pound of dry air
+Specific Volume is the volume of one unit mass of dry air and water vapor.
+The SI units are cubic meters per kilogram of dry air or in cubic feet per pound of dry air.

-Question 1: If the DB (dry bulb temperature) is 80°F and WB (wet bulb temperature) is 60°F, find the relative humidity.
+Question 1: If air conditions indicate the dry bulb temperature (DB) is 80°F and wet bulb temperature is 60°F, find the relative humidity.

-Question 2: The DB temperature of a sample of air is 85°F and relative humidity is 70% RH.
+Question 2: Air conditions indicate a dry bulb temperature of a sample of air is 85°F and relative humidity is 70%.
 Find the dew point.

 Editorial Contributors